Ashy Starling

 Home Alphabetical Maps Taxonomic Links/Resources

-The ashy starling is an East African endemic, found in open and wooded grassland with baobab trees.
-The nest with eggs was in Yaida Valley in a Commiphora mollis about 1.5 m off the ground on the main trunk.
-Nesting material included fine roots and a shed cobra skin.
-The local Hadza said that the starling eggs are always light green/blue but that sometimes there is also a white one as in the photo above (a greater honeyguide egg?); click the photo to see the enlargements.
-Click the top photo for more fight photos.
-The 4th row photo (Tarangire, 10-15) is courtesy of Michael Oates.
+The ashy starling is an East African endemic found in open and wooded grassland with baobab trees.
+The nest with eggs was in Yaida Valley in a Commiphora mollis about 1.5 m off the ground; nesting material included fine roots and a shed cobra skin; the local Hadza said that the starling eggs are light green/blue but that sometimes there is also a white egg as in the photo above (a greater honeyguide?); click the photo to see 16 enlargements.
+Click the top photo territorial fight photos.
+The left 4th row photo is courtesy of Isaac Kilusu; the 2nd row photo is courtesy of Michael Oates.
 Except for the nest/eggs, all of the photos above were taken in Tarangire NP.
 Go to the Map page for detailed geo-referenced maps.

 Last page